yukino-org/tenka-store/README.md

 # Tenka Store

-🏪 Where all Tenka(s) come together.
+🏪 Where all Tenka modules come together.

 The project's name "Tenka" meaning "addition" (in Japanese) was named after the previous name "extension".